Hungary launches border crackdown, says refugees risk expulsion

 On Monday, two decades of frontier-free travel across Europe unraveled as Austria and Slovakia followed Germany in re-establishing border controls to cope with the influx.
 Austria said it would dispatch armed forces to guard its eastern frontier with Hungary.

-Migrants were able to enter Hungary until midnight on Monday, in small groups queuing at an official pedestrian border crossing, but there was deep uncertainty over a possible bottleneck on the Serbian side on Tuesday as thousands continued to stream through the Balkans from Greece, having arrived by boat and dinghy from Turkey.
+Migrants were able to enter Hungary until midnight on Monday, in small groups queuing at an official pedestrian border crossing, but there was deep uncertainty over a possible bottleneck on the Serbian side on Tuesday as the crossing was closed overnight and thousands continued to stream through the Balkans from Greece, having arrived by boat and dinghy from Turkey.

 Aleksandar Vulin, the Serbian government minister in charge of policy on migrants, said Serbia would not accept anyone being returned to Serbia having already entered Hungarian territory.